FizleWit/Sabil_Shot/README.md

 2. Rust
 3. [Cargo](https://crates.io/) (Rusts package manager)

-Clone the repo and go to the file in your command line
+Clone the repo and go to the directory in your command line

 run the command: